Genability/java-client-tutorial/README.md

 #Java Client Tutorial
 ##Overview
 This is a tutorial application for the [Java client library](https://github.com/Genability/genability-java) for Genability's API.
+The associated tutorial is [here](#), and there are lots of comments in the code that detail how to make and process requests to the API using this library.

-The associated tutorial is [here](#).
-It shows a simple workflow for doing a residential savings analysis based on a person's ZIP code.
+This tutorial shows a simple workflow for doing a residential savings analysis based on a person's ZIP code.
 It utilizes the following Genability API endpoints:

 1. [Load Serving Entity](http://developer.genability.com/documentation/api-reference/tariff-api/load-serving-entity/) - `/rest/public/lses`
 2. [Account](http://developer.genability.com/documentation/api-reference/account-api/account/) - `/rest/v1/accounts`